cannlytics/cannlytics/docs/developers/contributing.md

   make your changes in a separate git branch and add descriptive messages to your commits.

-2. **Build**: Before submitting a pull request, [build the project](/about/dev/development/).
+2. **Build**: Before submitting a pull request, [build the project](./publishing.md).
 Being able to build the project is a mandatory requirement for your PR to get accepted, as the project should at all times be installable through [GitHub](https://github.com/cannlytics/cannlytics).

-3. **Pull Request**: After building the project, make a final commit, push your branch to GitHub and [send a PR](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to `cannlytics:master`.
+3. **Pull Request**: After building the project, make a final commit, push your branch to GitHub and [send a PR](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to `cannlytics:main`.
 If we suggest changes, then please make the required updates, rebase your branch and push the changes to your GitHub repository, which will automatically update your PR.